 Step 3: hire a real estate agent

 Buying a house in the Netherlands with or without a real estate agent?
-It’s possible to buy a home without a realtor, but there are many reasons why you should hire one.
+It’s possible to buy a home without a realtor, but it's wise to purchase a house with a realtor.
+There are many reasons why you should hire one.
 A real estate agent will represent you in the house buying process.
-He can help you find the right house, set up home viewings on your behalf, turn in the offer on the home you want to purchase and negotiate on the best price.
+He or she can help you find the right house, set up home viewings on your behalf, turn in the offer on the home you want to purchase and negotiate on the best price.

 Yes, you can research online and do everything yourself.
 But an estate agent will give you a much better shot at actually buying a house in the Netherlands.
-You'll be one up on your competition.
 A realtor has knowledge of the (local) housing market and knows first which houses will go on sale.
 Even before they’re listed on Dutch housing websites.

-Also important, a realtor will give you a stronger negotiating position, because the selling agent will take you more seriously.
-A real estate agent is also an expert in negotiation and will prevent you from unnecessary overbidding.
+Also important, a real estage agent will give you a stronger negotiating position, because the selling agent will take you more seriously.
+A real estate agent is also an expert in negotiation and will prevent you from paying an unnecessary high purchase price.

 Step 4: go house hunting

 Shopping for a house in the Netherlands is the fun part.
 You can browse on websites like Funda, Jumba or Jaap to find out which houses are for sale.
 Since you already determined your budget for buying a house, you know which houses you can and cannot afford.